The Haçienda: Legacy

-Crosby Homes were widely criticised for using The Haçienda brand name—and featuring the strapline "Now the party's over...you can come home" in the promotional material.
+Crosby Homes were widely criticised for using the Haçienda brand name—and featuring the strapline "Now the party's over...you can come home" in the promotional material.
 Another controversial feature of the branding campaign was the appropriation of many of the themes which ran through the original building.
 One of these was the yellow and black hazard stripe motif which was a powerful element in the club's original design, featuring as it did on the club's dominant supporting pillars and later in much of the club's literature and flyers.

-Michael Winterbottom's 2002 film 24 Hour Party People starring Steve Coogan as Tony Wilson, tells the story of The Haçienda.
-The film was shot in 2001, and required reconstructing The Haçienda as a temporary set in a Manchester factory, which was then opened to ticket holders for a night, acting as a full-scale nightclub (except with free bar) as the film shooting took place.
+Michael Winterbottom's 2002 film 24 Hour Party People starring Steve Coogan as Tony Wilson, tells the story of the Haçienda.
+The film was shot in 2001, and required reconstructing the Haçienda as a temporary set in a Manchester factory, which was then opened to ticket holders for a night, acting as a full-scale nightclub (except with free bar) as the film shooting took place.

 The Manchester exhibition centre Urbis hosted an exhibition celebrating the 25th anniversary of the club's opening, which ran from mid-July 2007 until mid-February 2008.
 Peter Hook and many other of those originally involved contributed or loaned material.

-The Manchester Museum of Science and Industry now holds a variety of Haçienda and Factory records artefacts, including the main loading bay doors from the club, and a wide array of posters, fliers and props.
+The Manchester Museum of Science and Industry now holds a variety of Haçienda and Factory Records artefacts, including the main loading bay doors from the club, and a wide array of posters, fliers and props.
 Rob Gretton bequeathed his collection of Haçienda memorabilia to the museum.

-In October 2009, Peter Hook published his book on his time as co-owner of The Haçienda, How Not to Run a Club.

-In 2010, Peter Hook had six bass guitars made using wood from The Haçienda's dancefloor.
-The fret boards have been made from dancefloor planks, so they have "stiletto marks and cigarette burns".
+In October 2009, Peter Hook published his book on his time as co-owner of the Haçienda, How Not to Run a Club.
+In 2010, Peter Hook had six bass guitars made using wood from the Haçienda's dancefloor.
+The fretboards have been made from dance floor planks, so they have "stiletto marks and cigarette burns".